-The British Columbia Utilities Commission (BCUC) is an independent agency of the Government of British Columbia.
+The BCUC is an independent agency of the Government of British Columbia.

 We are responsible for regulating British Columbia's energy utilities, the Insurance Corporation of BC’s (ICBC) basic automobile insurance rates, common carrier pipelines, and the reliability of the electrical transmission grid.
 In March 2020, we were also named Administrator of the Fuel Price Transparency Act.